Willkie Farr & Gallagher LLP - True Picture

 Firm profile

-Willkie is an international law firm of approximately 1200 lawyers spread over thirteen offices in six countries.
-We provide innovative, integrated legal and business solutions to companies and individuals across a wide spectrum of business areas, countries and cultures.
+Willkie is an international law firm of approximately 1200 lawyers spread over 16 offices in six countries.
+We provide leading-edge legal solutions on complex, business-critical issues.
+Our capabilities span markets and industries.

 We provide English and US legal advice to UK, US and international market-leading public and private companies, investors and financial services institutions.